CausesBy Mayo Clinic Staff

 Factors, often interrelated, that contribute to sexual dissatisfaction or dysfunction include:

 - Physical.
-Examples of physical conditions that may contribute to sexual problems include arthritis, urinary or bowel difficulties, pelvic surgery, fatigue, headaches, other pain problems, and neurological disorders such as multiple sclerosis.
-Certain medications, including some antidepressants, blood pressure medications, antihistamines and chemotherapy drugs, can decrease your sex drive and your body's ability to experience orgasm.
+Any number of medical conditions, including cancer, kidney failure, multiple sclerosis, heart disease and bladder problems, can lead to sexual dysfunction.
+Certain medications, including some antidepressants, blood pressure medications, antihistamines and chemotherapy drugs, can decrease your sexual desire and your body's ability to experience orgasm.

-The vaginal lining also becomes thinner and less elastic, particularly if you're not sexually active, causing a need for more stimulation to relax and lubricate before intercourse.
-These factors can lead to painful intercourse (dyspareunia), and it may take longer to experience orgasm.
+The vaginal lining also becomes thinner and less elastic, particularly if you're not sexually active.
+These factors can lead to painful intercourse (dyspareunia).
+Sexual desire also decreases when hormonal levels decrease.